-Gavan is an active member of the British Association for American Studies (BAAS), the Irish Association for American Studies (IAAS), and the Society for the Study of Southern Literature (SSSL).
+I am an active member of the British Association for American Studies, the Irish Association for American Studies, the Carson McCullers Society, and the Society for the Study of Southern Literature.

 Publications and research outputs

-Dr Lennon is currently completing the manuscript for his first monograph, provisionally titled Living Jim Crow: The Segregated Town in Mid-Century Southern Fiction.
-The first book-length study of its kind to explore the significance of a ubiquitous - but largely invisible - setting in fiction of the US South, the monograph uncovers the aesthetic devices black and white authors deployed to interrogate and critique the ideology and practice of racial segregation.
+My first monograph, Living Jim Crow: The Segregated Town in Mid-Century Southern Fiction, will be published by Edinburgh University Press in Summer 2020.
+It is the first book-length study of its kind to explore the significance of a ubiquitous - but largely invisible - setting in fiction of the US South.
+The monograph uncovers the aesthetic devices black and white authors deployed to interrogate and critique the ideology and practice of racial segregation.